Taking the ferry to work is one of the pleasures of living in Sydney as an expat.

-Instead someone else is doing the driving but it’s not a car.
-Instead it’s a boat, in one of the most beautiful harbour in the world.
+It's a boat, in one of the most beautiful harbours in the world.

 How good is that?
 Driver…check.
 Landscape…check.
 Honestly, even if it still takes an hour, all YOU have to do is show up and get on.

-But seriously?
-Is there a better way to get to work?
-Other than boat?
+But seriously, is there a better way to get to work?
+Other than by boat?

 Commuting by ferry in Sydney is like taking a mini harbour cruise every morning and every evening.
 You just can't beat it.

-In the evening though, missing the ferry is something I would look forward to because that’s when I would go to the Customs House outside bar and get a glass of wine.
-Then just sit there sipping my Aussie red and thinking, this really ain’t so bad.
+That's when I would go to the Customs House outdoor bar to have a glass of wine.
+Then just sit there sipping my Aussie red, thinking, “this really ain't so bad.”

 Secretly, it was one of my favourite things to do but I'm a people watcher.
 I'm very happy watching the small groups of friends meet up at Customs House before heading off to dinner or the confused tourists with maps and cameras in hand, wondering where they're from, doing my best to catch an accent.
 But that's just me.